RobBiddle/Get-AwsTemporaryCredential/README.md

 5. Submit a pull request :D

 ##### Support <a name="Support"></a>
-- Please Star this repo if you found some of this code useful!
+- Please :star: Star this repo if you found some of this code useful!
 - If you're an unbelievably nice person and want to show your appreciation, I like beer ;-)
   - Send me :beer: money via LTC: MHJj5jaWFU2VeqEZXnLC4xaZdQ1Nu9NC48
   - Send me :beer: money via BTC: 38ieXk9rn2LJEsfimFWiyycUZZv5ABJPqM